 More information about the Legal Ombudsman is available on their website: http://www.legalombudsman.org.uk

 You can also search the decision data on the LeO’s website which you can access here.

 Chambers enjoys the advantage of having a number of barristers who speak foreign languages, including French, German, Spanish, Portuguese, Italian and Russian.

-The Management Committee shall ensure so far as reasonably practicable that Chambers as a whole, its committees, its members, its pupils (including mini pupils), its squatters and its staff comply with paragraph 305.1 and 305.2 or any replacement or amendments thereto of the Bar’s Code of Conduct prohibiting any form of discrimination or harassment direct or indirect against any person on the grounds of race, colour, ethnic or national origin, nationality, citizenship, sex, sexual orientation, marital status, disability, religion or belief and in the case of age only where objectively and reasonably justifiable.
+Tanfield’s Governance Board ensures as far as reasonably practicable that Chambers as a whole, its committees, members, pupils (including mini-pupils), squatters and staff comply with paragraphs 305.1 and 305.2 (as amended) of the Bar Code of Conduct which prohibit any form of discrimination or harassment, whether direct or indirect, against any person on the grounds of race, colour, ethnic or national origin, nationality, citizenship, sex, sexual orientation, marital status, disability, religion or belief and in the case of age only where objectively and reasonably justifiable.

-Chambers takes diversity seriously and undertook diversity monitoring in November 2012.
+Tanfield has an Equal Opportunities Committee which monitors and reviews the implementation of its policies.
+Chambers takes diversity seriously and most recently undertook diversity monitoring in November 2019.
 The data is available to view here.